Biomedical Science Program: Admissions Policies, Requirements and Application

-The Sophie Davis School of Biomedical Education is designed to attract students who have obtained outstanding achievement in high school with a strong record in the sciences, mathematics and community service.
+The Sophie Davis School of Biomedical Education is designed to attract students who have attained outstanding academic performance in high school with a strong record in the sciences, mathematics and community service.
 Academically qualified students who demonstrate maturity, integrity, compassion and motivation needed to become dedicated and highly skilled professionals are those most likely to succeed in the program.

 One of the most important factors considered in the admissions process is the applicant's potential and interest in pursuing a career as a primary care doctor in a physician shortage area.
 The overall assessment of the applicants by the Admissions Committee includes:

-- Academic ability as demonstrated by high school grades in all subjects, especially Regents examination scores in Biology, Chemistry, Physics and 11th-year Mathematics.
+- Academic ability as demonstrated by high school grades in all subjects, especially regents examination scores in 11th-year Mathematics, Biology, Chemistry, and Physics

-- SAT scores (to be submitted with the application).
+- ACT and SAT scores (to be submitted with the application)

 Following a careful initial screening, the most highly qualified applicants are invited for personal interviews.
 The Admissions Committee makes the final selection of the students admitted for the Fall semester each year from among those interviewed.

-If you have taken college courses for which you wish to be considered for credit, you must submit a copy of the official college transcript with your application.
+If you have completed college courses for which you wish to be considered for credit, you must submit a copy of the official college transcript with your application.

 Application RequirementsEach applicant must submit two separate applications:

-- An online application to The Sophie Davis School of Biomedical Education (a BS-MD application)
+- An online application to the Sophie Davis School of Biomedical Education (Biomedical Science Program application)

-The deadline for the application to The Sophie Davis School of Biomedical Education is January 8th.
+The deadline for the application to the Sophie Davis School of Biomedical Education is January 8th, 2016.

 All applications, inquiries and requests for information about the Sophie Davis admission process should be addressed to: